Healthy Homes Assessment Waiwhetu

 Home Assessments Waiwhetu for Rental Properties

-There are a myriad of things to look over during an home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
+There are a myriad of things to check in a house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
 A few examples are:

-The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling can have a significant impact for landlords and property managers.
-For professional guidance, contact us today and book your rental properties house evaluation.
+The repercussions of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling can be extremely costly for property managers and landlords.
+For expert advice get in touch today to book your rental property home assessment.

 home assessments for rental properties